-Two critical reading groups encouraged learning and discussion in relation to Astra Taylor’s The People's Platform and Anthony Dunne’s Speculative Everything.
+Two critical reading groups focused on Astra Taylor’s The People's Platform and Anthony Dunne’s Speculative Everything.

-EMPATHY & ASKING OPEN QUESTIONS WORKSHOP WITH ARTIST & ETSY DESIGN DIRECTOR JASON HUFF
+EMPATHY & ASKING OPEN QUESTIONS: A WORKSHOP WITH ARTIST & ETSY DESIGN DIRECTOR JASON HUFF

-Over two sessions, Jason Huff delivered a workshop designed to train the residents to be aware of their assumptions and how to challenge these through gathering unbiased data by asking open questions.
+Over two sessions, Jason Huff delivered a workshop training residents to be aware of their assumptions, and to challenge preconceptions through the framing of open questions and the assembly of unbiased data.